fanlidublin/DaysInDublin/Daily_Proverb.md

 - People may hear your words, but they feel your attitude.
 John C. Maxwell

 - If you're going through hell, keep going.
 Winston Churchill

+- Our dreams can come true if we have the courage to pursue them.
+Walt Disney